-I love Star Trek for many reasons, paramount of which is its optimistic view of the future, but there was always an element I couldn’t quite identify, a quality that connected me to the message but which I was never able to articulate.
+I love Star Trek for many reasons, paramount of which is its optimistic view of the future, but there was always an element I couldn’t quite identify.
 I recently sat down with one of the world’s foremost science-fiction novelists, Robert J. Sawyer, to discuss Boarding the Enterprise, the Star Trek book he edited with David Gerrold.
 It’s a fascinating and unique book and you should read my article on it and then go buy it.

 During that interview, Rob, who is Canadian, identified the aspect of my fandom that had eluded me.

 I looked at…Star Trek first from a Canadian perspective.
 That peace is better than war, that multiculturalism is better than uniformity, and to me Star Trek was so Canadian in most of its vision.
 The rhetoric that you would hear was what Canada was supposed to be.

 Rob is right.
 The ideals of Star Trek, the heart, the aspiration, are absolutely consistent with the best elements of Canadian society.
 Neither I nor Rob would suggest Canada is a utopia.
 We have gun violence and racial problems and poverty, but it is fair to say that we suffer those ills to a far lesser degree than do most countries.

 Although we don’t use the term as much anymore, Canada views itself as a cultural mosaic, a whole composed of pieces that are themselves distinct and unique.
 This contrasts to the melting-pot concept, in which being American means being the same.